 Italy is a great TEFL destination for you with an increasing number of language schools and is another popular location for Global English graduates.
 The culture, history and cuisine have long made Italy desirable, while earning a reasonable living teaching English.

 However, it’s competitive here.
 Firstly, the destination itself is glamorous – Venice, Pisa, Florence, Milan and Rome are cities where it is all too easy to fall in love with ‘la dolce vita’ (the sweet life).
 So you won’t be the only EFL teacher on the block.
-On a traditional contract with a language school you can expect to get by - but don't expect to save or live lavishly.
+On a traditional contract with a language school you can expect to get by quite well, but don't expect to live lavishly.